SteeltoeOSS/Documentation/api/v4/bootstrap/index.md

 ```

 Alternatively, you can use `BootstrapLoggerFactory`.
 It logs to the console until the service container has been built.
-Once the service container has become available, it automatically upgrades existing loggers to use the application configuration.
+After the service container has become available, it automatically upgrades existing loggers to use the application configuration.

 ```csharp
 using Steeltoe.Bootstrap.AutoConfiguration;